Mirzyaaliii/DS_CV/README.md

 ## Results

--> Prediction of the test images are stored in .csv file in the result folder for both the approach.
+* Prediction of the test images are stored in .csv file in the result folder for both approaches.

--> results.txt file contains thh link of the .npy file of the size (5361, 64, 64, 3) and link of corrected images folder.
+* results.txt file contains link of the .npy file of the size (5361, 64, 64, 3) and link of corrected images folder.